alncat/opusDSD/README.md

 https://user-images.githubusercontent.com/3967300/221396928-72303aad-66a1-4041-aabb-5d38a58cb7dd.mp4
 ## 80S ribosome <a name="80s"></a>
-The weight file can be downloaded from https://www.icloud.com/iclouddrive/0fab8AGmWkNjCsxVpasi-XsGg#weights.
-The other pkls for visualzing are deposited at https://drive.google.com/drive/folders/1D0kIP3kDhlhRx12jVUsZUObfHxsUn6NX?usp=share_link.
-These files are from the epoch 16 and trained with output volume of size 192. ```z.16.pkl``` stores the latent encodings for all particles. ```ribo_pose_euler.pkl``` is the pose parameter file.
-Our program will read configurations from ```config.pkl```.
-Put them in the same folder, you can then follow the [analyze result](#analysis) section to visualize the latent space.

 An exmaple UMAP of latent space for 80S ribosome:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umap-bold.png?raw=true "80S ribosome UMAP")